avadheshgithub/LeetCode/README.md

 # Leetcode 🚀

-Welcome to my **Leetcode** repository! 🎉 This is where I solve and upload my solutions to Leetcode problems to sharpen my coding skillss. 💻
+Welcome to my **Leetcode** repository! 🎉 This is where I solve and upload my solutions to Leetcode problems to sharpen my coding skills. 💻

 ## About 📚